 Celebrate the Power of Preservation at the Charlotte Gem Preservation Awards, the premiere fundraising event for the Charlotte Museum of History.
 These awards celebrate restoration and building projects in the greater Charlotte region that exemplify the best of historic preservation.
 By shining a light on successful preservation projects that enrich our communities culturally and economically, the awards encourage everyone who calls Charlotte 'home' to save our historic built environment.

-This year during the awards ceremony we will be honoring an individual - a "Charlotte Gem" - someone who actively works to make Charlotte and the Piedmont Region a better place to live through advocacy, volunteerism, and general support for our community.
+This year during the awards ceremony in addition to the six (6) awards listed below, we will also be honoring an individual - a "Charlotte Gem" - someone who actively works to make Charlotte and the Piedmont Region a better place to live through advocacy, volunteerism, and general support for our community.
+This special award is selected by the Charlotte Museum of History Board of Trustees.
 2023 will be the first year we honor someone with this capstone achievement.

 To submit a nomination, please complete the Nomination Form.
 Nominations must be received by 5:00pm EST on February 24, 2023 for consideration.